 What performance guarantees exist for algorithms running on complex robot systems that operate in dynamic environments shared with humans and other autonomous agents?
-This critical question motivates Matt’s work on safe robotic estimation and planning.
-Matt completed his Master’s degree in Aeronautical engineering at MIT, where he researched resource-efficient simultaneous localization and mapping (SLAM) with the Aerospace Controls Laboratory.
-His work focused on optimal communication and computation for multi-robot systems using SLAM in challenging missions like wilderness search and rescue.
+This critical question motivates Matt’s past and ongoing work on safe robotic estimation and planning.
+Matt completed his Master’s degree in Aeronautical engineering at MIT, where he studied resource-efficient simultaneous localization and mapping (SLAM) with the Aerospace Controls Laboratory.
+His work focused on optimal communication and computation for multi-robot systems using SLAM in challenging mission scenarios like wilderness search and rescue.

-Currently, Matt is applying global polynomial optimization techniques to various estimation and planning problems involving 3D position and orientation.
-This will lead to robots that are able to verify the quality of their model of the world and take action to correct any shortcomings.
+During his PhD, Matt applied global polynomial optimization techniques to various estimation and planning problems involving 3D position and orientation.
 Matt is also interested in deriving bounds on measurement noise that ensure observability and fast, globally optimal solutions to key robotic estimation problems.
-These optimization methods, when combined with state-of-the-art learning-based solutions to problems, will form a high-performance and provably safe architecture for mobile autonomous systems.
-Matt is a Vector Institute Post-Graduate Affiliate, and the recipient of a 2019 Royal Bank of Canada Fellowship.
-Matt has worked on several projects including:
+These optimization methods, when combined with state-of-the-art learning-based solutions, will form a high-performance and provably safe architecture for mobile autonomous systems.
+Matt was a Vector Institute Post-Graduate Affiliate, the recipient of a 2019 Royal Bank of Canada Fellowship, and several other major awards.
+Matt worked on several projects including:

 Global Polynomial Optimization for Robot Kinematics

-Filip Marić*, Matthew Giamou*, Soroush Khoubyarian, Ivan Petrović, Jonathan Kelly
+Filip Marić*, Matthew Giamou*, Soroush Khoubyarian, Ivan Petrović, Jonathan Kelly, ICRA (2020)

 Certifiably Globally Optimal Estimation via Convex Relaxations